mtmanning93/craft-front/README.md

 [⏫ contents](#contents)

 #### Product Backlog

 ---

-When creating new issues, bug reports, or feature request they were added directly to the
+When creating new issues, bug reports, or feature requests they were added directly to the
 [Craft Product Backlog](https://github.com/mtmanning93/craft-front/milestone/1).
-Once added to the product backlog it would be assigned the above mentioned labels.
-Throughout the build as iterations were created, issues would be would be taken from the product backlog and into the relevant iteration, reassigning the labels according to the specific iterations priorities.
+Once added to the product backlog it would be assigned the above-mentioned labels.
+Throughout the build as iterations were created, issues would be would be taken from the product backlog and into the relevant iteration, reassigning the labels according to the specific iteration priorities.

 [Craft Product Backlog](https://github.com/mtmanning93/craft-front/milestone/1)

 #### Iterations

 ---

-In order to help manage the workload of the project, iterations were implemented using github milestones to further breakdown the production and provide incremental delivery.
-This meant theere was clear feeback as the project grew.
+In order to help manage the workload of the project, iterations were implemented using GitHub milestones to further breakdown the production and provide incremental delivery.
+This meant there was clear feedback as the project grew.

 Each iteration was created with a due date.
 Allowing for adaptations throughout.
-An example would be that if a user story was not complete before the iterations due date it was returned to the product backlog for review of its importance, then reprioritized accordingly.
+An example would be that if a user story was not complete before the iteration due date it was returned to the product backlog for review of its importance, then reprioritized accordingly.